-Paul French, New York Times bestselling author of Midnight in Peking, is back in China in March presenting City of Devils in Shanghai, Suzhou and Beijing.
-The book sees him delve into the murky underworld of Old Shanghai.
+Following on from New York Times bestseller Midnight in Peking, Paul French released City of Devils, a delve into the murky underworld of Old Shanghai.
 There were plenty of wrong'uns about, and a whole lot of bad blood between them.
 In this 'Gangs of Old Shanghai' series, French presents us with a who's who of old time organized crime, and quite the rogues gallery it is too.

 The Hovans Gang